How do you carry your bike in a campervan?

 Roof bike racks are intended to affix to a rooftop rack and carry your bicycles on the top of your van.

-Warning: Not a good idea to go with low quality, poorly rated roof top bike racks.
+Warning: Not a good idea to go with low-quality, poorly rated rooftop campervan bike racks.
 Wind and lateral force from turning mean these racks need to be very solid and very well designed to keep bikes safe.

 - The advantage of roof racks is that they get the bikes totally out of the way.
 They’re not hanging off the back and they’re not in the van.

 - It can be a struggle to get the bikes on top of a van.
-If muscling bicycles on and off your van sounds like a bummer, you might move on to a rear oriented rack.
+If muscling bicycles on and off your van sounds like a bummer, you might move on to a rear-oriented Best Campervan Bike Rack

 - If you have a higher roofed van, or you’re uh… vertically challenged, consider carrying a small folding stool for reaching bikes up high.